dmx-systems/dmx-platform/README.md

 * Completely new backend architecture:
     * CouchDB is replaced by Neo4j.
 Storage layer abstraction.
-    * Application server in the middle-tier (Java), accessable via REST API.
+    * Application server in the middle-tier (Java), accessible via REST API.
     * All DeepaMehta modules are OSGi bundles.
     * Plugins can contain both, application logic (server-side Java) and presentation logic (client-side Javascript).
     * DB migration facility.